spyeadon/VoiceMail/README.md

 * Login persists through browser sessions
 * User labels, threads, and messages are retrieved on batch request
 * User can set the number of threads rendered per page
-* Users can scroll through pages of threads per each label on request
+* User can scroll through pages of threads per each label on request
 * Threads can be opened and their messages viewed via popout component onclick
 * Landing page, mailbox, and account settings pages accessible via navbar